anilrajrimal1/s3-build-artifact-downloader/README.md

 ## Inputs in Detail

-1. `aws-access-key-id`: AWS Access Key ID to authenticate the S3 operations.
+1. `aws_access_key_id`: AWS Access Key ID to authenticate the S3 operations.
-2. `aws-secret-access-key`: AWS Secret Access Key to authenticate the S3 operations.
+2. `aws_secret_access_key`: AWS Secret Access Key to authenticate the S3 operations.
-3. `aws-region`: The AWS region where the S3 bucket is located (e.g., us-east-1).
+3. `aws_region`: The AWS region where the S3 bucket is located (e.g., us-east-1).
-4. `s3-bucket-name`: The name of the S3 bucket where the build artifact is stored.
+4. `s3_bucket_name`: The name of the S3 bucket where the build artifact is stored.
-5. `project-name`: The project name or the identifier of the artifact you want to download.
+5. `project_name`: The project name or the identifier of the artifact you want to download.
-6. `zip-name`: The exact name of the ZIP file stored in S3.
+6. `zip_name`: The exact name of the ZIP file stored in S3.

 ## Usage